ComputerMentorsGroup/MTA-HTML5/lesson 9/README.md

 # Lesson 9

 In Lesson 9, you will explore form-database interactions.
 Sending and receiving data in these interactions relies on SQL.
 SQL stands for Structured Query Language and is used to communicate with databases.
 We will be using the Cloud 9 platform to setup a database to interact with your form.

 ### Instructions
 1. Open Notepad, or your favorite text editor.
 2. Save the file as.....
-3. Using the example below, reproduce the webpage with your own content
+3. Using the example below, reproduce the webpage with your own content///

 1. Visit https://c9.io and create an account
 2. Navigate to https://docs.c9.io/docs/ and read 'Set Up a Database,' referring specifically to the MySQL section.